lamini-ai/lamini-ai.github.io/docs/inference/json_output.md

 ### Values other than strings

-You can change the output type to be a different type, e.g. `int` or `float`.
+You can change the output type to be a different type.
 This typing is strictly enforced.
+We currently support `str`, `int`, `float`, and `bool`.

 Please let us know if there are specific types you'd like to see supported.